Xizhe-Hao/Xizhe-Hao.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zach(Xizhe) Hao is currently a Master’s student in Electrical and Computer Engineering at the University of Washington.
+His research interests include embedded systems, AIoT, and machine learning.
+He is genuinely interested in exploring how technology and business can be integrated to address real-world challenges and contribute positively to society.
+He is always happy to connect and learn from others who share similar passions and interests.